U.S. Abortion laws during 2019 in Utah:

 The abortion rate by women who learn that they are carrying a Down syndrome embryo or fetus varies greatly across the world.
 Essentially 100% in Iceland, 95% in Spain, 90% in Britain, 65% in Norway, but only 30% in the U.S. elect to terminate their pregnancies.
 4

-2019-FEB: Legislative activity in Utah lowering the maximum fetal age for abortions:
+2019-FEB: Legislative activity in Utah lowering the maximum fetal age for abortions to 18 weeks:

-The youngest fetus to have survived birth was at 20 weeks gestation.
+The youngest fetus to date to have survived birth was at 20 weeks gestation.
 The current law in Utah allows abortion up to 22 weeks.
 In comparison, studies have shown the fetuses attain consciousness, begin to sense their environment, and are able to feel pain at about 24 weeks gestation.
-However, many religious conservatives believe that a fetus can sense pain at 20 weeks.
+In spite of the evidence, many religious conservatives believe that a fetus can sense pain at 20 weeks.

 Rep. Cheryl K. Acton (R) sponsored House Bill 136 in the Utah House.
 It would ban all abortions after 18 weeks.
-The bill allows exceptions to the ban for pregnancies caused by rape or incest, which pose a threat to the life of the mother, or in which the fetus has defects that would prevent its life after being born.
+The bill allows exceptions to the ban for pregnancies:

-After an emotional debate, during which Acton said that if her fellow representatives voted for the bill, they would be voting for:
+After an emotional debate, Acton said that if her fellow representatives voted for the bill, they would be voting for: